Regardless of biomarker status

 Solid Tumors (IHC 3+) and Other Solid Tumors (5.4 mg/kg)

-In patients with solid tumors treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 65% of patients.
+In patients treated with ENHERTU 5.4 mg/kg, a decrease in neutrophil count was reported in 65% of patients.
 Nineteen percent had Grade 3 or 4 decreased neutrophil count.
 Median time to first onset of decreased neutrophil count was 22 days (range: 2 to 939).
 Febrile neutropenia was reported in 1.2% of patients.

 Left Ventricular Dysfunction